Go on to

 held on Oct.
 12, band members were complimented on the quality of this

 particular Academy performance.
-When asked
+When

-“new shoelaces”.
+wearing “new shoelaces”.

 New